ARMmbed/mbed-os/UNITTESTS/README.md

 ```
 Integration and system testing are performed in an environment with full Mbed OS included in the build.

-Unit testing takes place in a build environment where each C++ class or module is tested in isolation.
+Unit testing takes place in a build environment where each C/C++ class or module is tested in isolation.
 This means test suites are built into separate test binaries and all access outside is stubbed to remove dependency of any specific hardware or software combination.
 This allows the testing to be done quickly using native compilers on the build machine.

 ## Required tools